murf80/dvd-chaos/README.md

   to do this one because I see it as purely a UI task (and I didn't focus on the UI).
   The underlying API should strictly deal with resources and not create side effects (good or bad) like automatically adding actors/directors.
-In other words, that is and orchestration challenge the UI (or curl, etc.) can deal with.
+In other words, that is an orchestration challenge the UI (or curl, etc.) can deal with.

 General Comments
 ----------------